 7.)
 Females give birth to just 1 pup every 2 – 3 years, although it is possible for them to birth 2 pups.

 Out of the 32,000 known fish species, devil rays, as well as manta rays, have the largest brain to body size ratio.
 They are also very intelligent, coordinating feeding strategies, as well as engaging in social interactions.

 8.)
 Being ovoviviparous, the female develops her egg inside her body and then births a live young, then reabsorbing the egg shell as calcium.

 9.)
 The Mobula rays are often seen performing leaps into the air.
 They then splash down into the water only to repeat the jump again.
 It is presumed that this behavior is to remove parasites from their skin, corral fish shoals into a tighter ball, or simply for entertainment.

 10.)
-Of all the known devil rays, only the spinetail mobula is known to have a stinger at the end of its tail.
+Of all the known devil rays, only the spinetail mobula is known to have a stinger.

 Now a Short Devil Ray Video!